zrmartin71/HTB_Write_Ups/HTB_Sherlock_I-Like-To.md

 ### Answser: 12/07/2023 11:11:18

-## Task 10: What was the useragent that the attacker used to access the webshell?
+## Task 10: What was the user agent that the attacker used to access the web shell?

 ![image](https://github.com/zrmartin71/HTB_Write_Ups/assets/54414820/92cbab55-1928-4d4a-a2f5-697adffbf1fd)